Rambalac/ACDDokanNet/Readme.md

 * Install my latest release from https://github.com/Rambalac/ACDDokanNet/releases/latest .
 * Open Settings from App list.
-* Add cloud
+* Add cloud.
 * Select drive letter if needed and rename disk (renaming in explorer will work only till next mounting).
-* Mount
+* Mount.
-* Amazon Cloud Drive page should be opened (Or other login screen for other clouds)
+* Amazon Cloud Drive page should be opened (Or other login screen for other clouds).
 * Login and/or confirm to allow app to access cloud.
 * If I did everything right, you should get drive letter with your cloud.